hanshoglund/vitry/manual.md

 ## Events

-Events is the abstract type representing discrete musical actions.
+The `event` is the abstract type representing discrete musical actions.
 TODO

 ### Notes